Natural Compression for Distributed Deep Learning: Introduction

+Outside of the optimization for machine learning, compression operators are very relevant to optimal quantization theory and control theory~\citep{elia2001stabilization, sun2011scalar, sun2012framework}.

-Here we summarize the key contributions of this work.
+{\bf Summary of Contributions.} The key contributions of this work are following:

-\textbf{$\bullet$ New compression operators.} We construct a new {\em ``natural compression''} operator ($\NC$; see Sec~\ref{sec:nat_compression}, Def~\ref{def:NC}) based on a randomized rounding scheme in which each float of the compressed vector is rounded to a (positive or negative) power of 2.
-This compression has a provably small variance, at most $\nicefrac{1}{8}$ (see Thm~\ref{lem:br_quant}), which implies that theoretical convergence results of SGD-type methods are essentially unaffected (see Thm~\ref{thm:arbSGD_short} and following discussion).
+\textbf{$\bullet$ New compression operators.} We construct a new {\em ``natural compression''} operator ($\NC$; see Sec.~\ref{SEC:NAT_COMPRESSION}) based on a randomized rounding scheme in which each float of the compressed vector is rounded to a (positive or negative) power of 2.
+This compression has a provably small variance, at most $\nicefrac{1}{8}$ (see Theorem~\ref{LEM:BR_QUANT}), which implies that theoretical convergence results of SGD-type methods are essentially unaffected (see Theorem~\ref{THM:ARBSGD_SHORT}).
 At the same time, substantial savings are obtained in the amount of communicated bits per iteration ($3.56\times$ less for {\em float32} and $5.82\times$ less for {\em float64}).
-In addition, we utilize these insights and develop a new random dithering operator---{\em natural dithering} ($\ND$; see Sec~\ref{sec:ND})---which is {\em exponentially better} than the very popular ``standard'' random dithering operator (see Thm~\ref{thm:expon_better}).
+In addition, we utilize these insights and develop a new random dithering operator---{\em natural dithering} ($\ND$; see Sec.~\ref{SEC:ND})---which is {\em exponentially better} than the very popular ``standard'' random dithering operator (see Theorem~\ref{THM:EXPON_BETTER}).
 We remark that $\NC$ and the identity operator arise as limits of $\ND$ and $\SD$ as $s \to \infty$, respectively.
-Importantly, our new compression techniques can be {\em combined} with existing compression and sparsification operators for a more dramatic effect (see Thm~\ref{sec:combination}).
+Importantly, our new compression techniques can be {\em combined} with existing quantization and sparsification operators for a more dramatic effect as we argued before.